 As a result, he recommended that the team needed these skills to carry messages down to the floor.
 Thus removing the “bottleneck” in order to make improvements.

-How You Can Improve the Operating Performance
+How You Can Improve Front line Employee Performance

 Tip Number One: Make Sure Your Team Competes Against Its Potential, Not Each Other